Home Compare AMH vs INVH

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-The clearest score difference appears in profitability.
+The clearest score difference appears in profitability, while growth still leans the other way.
 American Homes 4 Rent leads by 10 points on the overall comparison score.

 INDUSTRY COMPARISON